bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **ES6 Modules in Depth**

-*Welcome back to ES6 - “Oh, good.
+*Welcome back to ES6 - "Oh, good.
 It’s not another article about Unicode” - in Depth series.
 If you’ve never been around…*ponyfoo.com<a href="https://ponyfoo.com/articles/es6-modules-in-depth" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **ES6 modules, Node.js and the Michael Jackson Solution**